AndypSheridan/battleships-1977/README.md

 * I also found a YouTube video by [Arjan Codes](https://www.youtube.com/watch?v=u3yo-TjeIDg) to be helpful when it came to understanding the use of classes.

-*
+* Course material on the CodeCademy website which helped reinforce my understanding of Python.

 ### **Honorable mentions**
 * Thank you to my mentor, Richard Wells, who gave a significant amount of his time to provide me with help, feedback and ideas on the project; he has been invaluable in so many ways and a genuine source of motivation for me.
 * Thanks to the Code Institute team for providing me with some basic knowledge of Python.
-* Thanks also to Codecademy which I used alongside to help reinforce my knowledge.
 * Thanks to the Code Institute community on Slack who helped remind me that everyone has difficult days.
 * A huge thank you to my family who support my coding journey on a daily basis.